Sales success is all in the mind.

 In both instances, they are looking to harness the bandwagon effect.

-As far back as the 1950s and the famous Asch experiment it has been known that we tend to conform to the opinion of others, even when we think they are mistaken.
+As far back as the 1950s and the famous Asch experiment it has been known that we tend to conform to the opinion of others.
+And this is the case, even when we think they are mistaken.

-As consumers, we want to be part of the in-crowd, buying in to the latest trends and showing that we are on the bandwagon.
+As consumers, we want to be part of the in-crowd.
+We love to buy in to the latest trends and show that we are on the bandwagon.

 6. You position yourself as our expert or use 3rd party endorsements

 Don’t know what to buy or who to buy from?